A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$

 The magnetic entropy release was calculated based on $S_m=\int C_M/T dT $ and presented in Fig.~\ref{fig:c}(d).
-It provides information on the CEF energy splitting scheme and entropy release across phase transitions.
+It provides information on the CEF energy splitting scheme.
+As a Kramers ion, the state $^2F_{7/2}$ of Yb$^{3+}$ would split into four doublets under $C_{2}$ symmetry.
 Upon warming, $S_m(T)$ exhibits a two-plateau feature, suggesting a substantial CEF energy gap between the ground state and the first excited state. $S_m(T)$ at the first plateau reaches 5.3(4) J/mol at 8 K, which is very close to $R\ln2$ expected for the paramagnetic state of a spin-1/2 system.
-Around 180 K, $S_m(T)$ almost saturates at 11.4(8) J/mol, consistent with the full magnetic entropy release RLn(8/2) expected from the Yb$^{3+}$ ion with doublet ground state \cite{book}.
+Around 180 K, $S_m(T)$ almost saturates at 11.4(8) J/mol, consistent with the full magnetic entropy release $R\ln(8/2)$ expected from the Yb$^{3+}$ ion with doublet ground state \cite{book}.
 One can estimate the first CEF excited state locating approximately 21 meV, indicating a well isolated ground doublet of Yb$^{3+}$ ion at low temperature.

-The inset of Fig.~\ref{fig:c}(b) shows the $C/T$ vs. T$^2$ plot of LuCl$_3$.
+The inset of Fig.~\ref{fig:c}(b) shows the $C/T$ vs. $T^2$ plot of LuCl$_3$.
 By fitting the data from 1.8 K to 6 K with the low temperature limit of 3D Debye model $C=\beta T^3$, we obtain the Debye temperature as 260(5) K, a little higher than $\sim$ 210 K of $\alpha$-RuCl$_3$ \cite{debyetemp1, debyetemp2}.
 Although $C^{\text{LuCl}_3}$ follows the 3D Debye model at low temperatures, large deviations from the model can be seen in Fig.~\ref{fig:c}(b) at higher temperatures, suggesting the failure of using this 3D model to describe the phonons here.
 This may not be surprising considering that phonons in $\alpha$-RuCl$_3$ above 15 K can be fitted by 2D Debye model \cite{debyetemp1}.